draconisPW/PWMAngband/docs/attack.rst

 ..

 Hold Monster:
-  Paralyses a monster until you hit them
+  Paralyses a monster until you hit them.
-  Increases chance of player getting a critical hit Normal duration 3-8 turns
+  Increases chance of player getting a critical hit.
+  Normal duration 3-8 turns.

 ..

 Stun Monster:
-  Reduces the monster's melee accuracy and damage by 25% 1 in 10 chance that the monster will miss the turn Increases chance of player getting a critical hit Normal duration 5-10 turns
+  Reduces the monster's melee accuracy and damage by 25%.
+  1 in 10 chance that the monster will miss the turn.
+  Increases chance of player getting a critical hit.
+  Normal duration 5-10 turns.

 ..

 Confuse Monster:
-  Monster spells fail 50% more often
+  Monster spells fail 50% more often.
-  Monster at least 40% more likely to miss target with spells/ranged attacks Monster ball & bolt spells sometimes go in the wrong direction 30% chance of erratic movement, more when more confused Increases chance of player getting a critical hit Normal duration 5-10 turns
+  Monster at least 40% more likely to miss target with spells/ranged attacks.
+  Monster ball & bolt spells sometimes go in the wrong direction.
+  30% chance of erratic movement, more when more confused.
+  Increases chance of player getting a critical hit.
+  Normal duration 5-10 turns.

 ..

 Slow Monster:
-  -2 speed, more if more slowed
+  -2 speed, more if more slowed.
-  Normal duration 10 or more turns
+  Normal duration 10 or more turns.

 ..

 Sleep Monster:
-  Puts monsters to sleep, but they can wake up again quite easily
+  Puts monsters to sleep, but they can wake up again quite easily.

 ..

 Scare Monster:
-  Monster will run away
+  Monster will run away.
-  Monster spells fail 20% more often
+  Monster spells fail 20% more often.

 ..

 Disenchant Monster:
-  Monster spells fail 50% more often
+  Monster spells fail 50% more often.
-  Normal duration 5-10 turns
+  Normal duration 5-10 turns.

 ..

 Haste Monster (bad effect):
-  +10 speed
+  +10 speed.

 ..

 Blind Monster:
-  Monsters cannot cast spells
+  Monsters cannot cast spells.
-  Monsters move erratically
+  Monsters move erratically.
-  Increased chance of critical hit
+  Increased chance of critical hit.
-  Normal duration 5-10 turns
+  Normal duration 5-10 turns.

 ..

 Monsters can also suffer from two status ailments, poison and bleeding:
-  Prevents regeneration
+  Prevents regeneration.
-  1 hp loss per turn
+  1 hp loss per turn.
-  Normal duration 5-10 turns
+  Normal duration 5-10 turns.

 Non-melee attacks and resistances
 ---------------------------------